MarkSchu/site/article-drafts/describing-motion-in-physics.md

-Describing Motion in Physics
-publish
+publish=true
+date=9/23/2019
 ---
+# Describing Motion in Physics

-The world described in "[Describing Position in Physics](/learn-in-public/9-19-2019-describing-position-in-physics.html)" is interesting to look at but a little boring.
+The world described in "[Describing Position in Physics](/articles/describing-position-in-physics.html)" is interesting to look at but a little boring.
 Nothing about it ever changes.

 On way to make the world more interesting is to have the atoms move around.